reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 * Lines 44 & 45: Gets the balance after the transaction.
 * Lines 47 & 48: Prints the before and after balances.

 The changes that we've made only address the presentation and interfacing of the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29).
-The business logic and actual wagers and transfers of funds happen in the Reach code; the backend.
+The business logic and actual wagers and transfers of funds happen in the Reach code.

 Let's focus on the backend, now.
 To begin, we'll update the [participant interact interface](https://docs.reach.sh/ref-programs-appinit.html#%28tech._participant._interact._interface%29).